Superman (Lazlo Bane song): Music video

 Zach Braff directed the song's music video.
 It shows behind-the-scenes footage from the Scrubs set and features several of the show's cast members, including Zach Braff, Sarah Chalke and Ken Jenkins.
 The video was filmed at the abandoned North Hollywood Medical Center, which doubles as the show's location Sacred Heart Hospital.

 A small video productions company, Clay Cow Productions, made their own music video for the song, which was praised by Chad Fischer.
 The video illustrates the lyrics of the song with plasticine characters and set.

 Reception

 Chad Fischer, Tim Bright and Chris Link as composers of "Superman" along with Scrubs’ composer Jan Stevens won BMI TV Music Award of 2003 and 2004 for the show's theme song and music.

-Superman was ranked No. 2 at the 2004 Just Plain Folks Music Awards in the category College Rock Song.
+"Superman" was ranked No. 2 at the 2004 Just Plain Folks Music Awards in the category College Rock Song.

 In 2014 Mashable included the song in their list of 25 iconic TV theme songs of all time.

 In 2016 New York Observer ranked the song No. 27 in their list of The 30 Best TV Theme Songs of All Time.

 In 2017 Paste magazine ranked the song No. 38 in their list of The 50 Best TV Theme Songs of All Time.

+In 2023 American Songwriter magazine ranked the song No. 2 in their list of The Top 10 TV Theme Songs from the 2000s and 2010s.